 3. Select the project(s) that you are interested in for the year.

-- Review page 29 of the Enrollment Guide & Family Handbook for steps on how to select a project.
+- Review the Enrollment Guide & Family Handbook for steps on how to select a project.

 - To enroll in 4HOnline you need a computer, internet access, a valid e-mail address, and a web browser.
 You can enroll from a home computer or from a public access computer, such as those available at your local library.

 - You will select your desired club and projects during the enrollment process.

 - When all components of step 5 are fulfilled, your community club’s leaders and then UW-Extension staff will approve your enrollment.
 After your enrollment is approved, you can log back in to 4HOnline to make changes to project enrollment (within date guidelines), contact information, and the health form.